bhohnco/Module-1-Journal-Reflections/Module1JournalReflections.md

 **Block out time on your calendar this week to work on your job search.**

+>I have added 2 hours this week to work on PD and sructuring my job search.

+**When will you make this happen?**
+>An hour today, 2/18 and an hour over the weekend.
+**How will you hold yourself accountable to this?**
+>Putting the time in my calendar and making sure I spent time on it all.

+**What activities will you focus on during this time this week?**
+>Working on PD questions, structuring my huntr board, and cleaning up LinkedIn.

-**When will you make this happen?
-How will you hold yourself accountable to this?
-What activities will you focus on during this time this week?
-What outcomes do you hope to reach by the end of this week because of these activities?**
+**What outcomes do you hope to reach by the end of this week because of these activities?**
+>Having a good start to my job search board, being caught up on PD questions, and making more contacts on LinkedIn.

 **Applying wayfinding to using job search resources** **Go through the resources listed here and explore 2-3 tools.
 List what you looked at here:**